asciamanna/asciamanna.github.io/_posts/2018-01-30-sos-to-save-sinking-test-suites.md

 #### Amplify and Obscure

 Extracting test setup into well-named, intention revealing private methods, keeps tests simple and obvious.
-When setup can be shared across fixtures, those private methods can then be extracted into classes.
+When setup can be shared across fixtures, those private methods can then be extracted into classes and _[Object Mothers](https://martinfowler.com/bliki/ObjectMother.html)_.
 I recommend keeping setup in the test cases themselves if it is important to the outcome of the test, thus amplifying its importance for the reader.

-Setup that is less important to the test can then be extracted so that it can be obscured.
+Setup that is less important to the test can then be extracted into other objects so that it can be obscured.
 This signals to the reader that they don't have to spend time reading those details to understand the test.

 #### Glance Test